emellybmuniz/emellybmuniz/README.md

 I'm seeking **front-end or back-end internship opportunities** where I can apply my skills and continue learning in the real day-to-day of a programmer.
 My long-term goal is to become a **full-stack developer**, contributing to projects that combine good usability and innovation.

 Currently, I'm:
-- 🔍 Exploring **Java** and preparing to start studying **frameworks and APIs**
+- 🔍 Deepening my Java skills with a focus on **Object-Oriented Programming (OOP)** and **Data Structures**
 - 🎯 Improving skills in **UX/UI Design** and **Prompt Engineering**
-- 📚 Participating in bootcamps and immersions to stay updated
+- 🧩 Solving algorithmic challenges to strengthen my problem-solving skills
 - 💡 Developing projects that combine **creativity** and **problem-solving**

 ## ⭐ Starred Topics